 - The Friends of Timkatec active donor list has declined with the stagnant US economy.
 Please, tell your friends about Timkatec and its success against these overwhelming odds.

-Father Simon reported to Mike and I that Timkatec II and Timkatec III lost the ability to serve another 110 students and shelter homeless children in 2013 because he could not provide midday meals and students must seek food elsewhere and drop out.
+Father Simon reported to Mike and I that Timkatec 2 and Timkatec 3 lost the ability to serve another 110 students and shelter homeless children in 2013 because he could not provide midday meals and students must seek food elsewhere and drop out.
 Life in Port au Prince is so precarious than an education can ride on a midday meal

 |Timkatec 2 and 3 graduates July 2013 and picture 3-Taking Timkatec schools ethics oath|